 Genre: Graphic Adventure Developer: Dynamix Publisher: Dynamix Players: 1 Released: 1992

-Remember when you were a kid and wanted something so badly, you were prepared to doing anything to get it?
+Remember when you were a kid and wanted something so badly, you were prepared to do anything to get it?
 Nothing was considered off limits, and the end justified the means.
 Such narrow-minded focus usually ended in tragedy, with one or more family members burned or maimed, as well as several thousand dollars in property damage.
 Well, perhaps our youth was a bit different, but that’s more or less the way things went for Willy Beamish.

 Another in the long line of Sierra graphic adventures, The Adventures of Willy Beamish replaced the standard futuristic world-saving setting with a more down-to-Earth scenario: that of a young preteen doing everything in his power for a chance to compete in the Nintari (his favorite console) championship.
 It’s the last day of class, and all young Willy has to do is make it to three o’clock.
 Unfortunately for him, his pet frog steals the principal’s toupee during the morning assembly, earning him an afternoon in detention.